McMaster-Baby-Lab/handbook/pages/Basics/labActivities.md

 Journal club is an opportunity for the lab to discuss recent papers published in the field during lab meetings.
 During journal club, students will present and critically analyze a research paper.

-Each independent study/thesis student will present 1 paper chosen by the student and approved by the supervisor.
-The journal will be assigned to the student and the student will select a paper from their assigned journal.
+Each independent study/thesis student will present 1 paper during a lab meeting.
+The journal will be assigned to the student and the student will then select a paper from the journal they are assigned to.
 The student will then briefly present the paper at the lab meeting.
 PowerPoint slides are not permitted, students only need to describe the paper verbally in a 3 minute maximum presentation.
 After the presentation, lab members will have an opportunity to ask the student questions about the paper and engage in discussion.

 **Article requirements:**
 -	Empirical research article or review papers.
 Commentary articles, report, or correspondence articles are NOT qualified.